Theme Factory Docs

 |---|---|

-Generated sub-task files are placed next to the input file.
+Generated sub-task files are placed in a folder next to the input file.
 Each inherits shared metadata and gets its own # Task, # Task ID, and # Acceptance Criteria.

 Super Agent